IMAU-ice-and-climate/IMAU-FDM/docs/running/hpc.md

 ## Environment

-The model normally runs on ECMWF's HPC (Atos/Bologna), though you can also run it [offline](offline.md).
-Key environment variables:
+The model normally runs on ECMWF's HPC (Atos/Bologna), though you can also run it [offline](offline.md).Key environment variables:

 | Variable | Path |
 |----------|------|